jina-ai/finetuner/docs/1_how_it_works/1_2_difference.md

-# Difference between Finetuner and Others
+# Difference between Finetuner and Other Frameworks

 There are several fancy machine learning libraries available, what makes Finetuner unique?

-## Finetuner care about the quality of Embeddings 🧬
+## Care about the quality of Embeddings 🧬

 Finetuner is not designed to improve classification, sentiment analysis or object detection.